TaWald/similaritybench/README.md

-# ReSi: A Comprehensive Benchmark for Representatinal Similarity Measures
+# ReSi: A Comprehensive Benchmark for Representational Similarity Measures
 In the following, we describe how the experiments from our Benchmark Paper can be reprduced, and how additional measures could be added.